b11031371/my_bible_notes/2026-05-15/note_en.md

 ## II.
 Key Summary

 - The Corinthians' envy and quarrels over which leader to follow exposed that they were still living by the world's logic, not the Spirit's
-- Paul and Apollos were merely God's instruments — the real power behind any growth belongs to God alone
+- Paul and Apollos were simply channels God worked through — the real power behind any growth belongs to God alone
 - Jesus Christ is the only foundation that endures; every choice and work built on anything else will eventually be tested and exposed

 ---